bertbaron/docker-ansible/README.md

 ```

 This will create wrapper scripts for the ansible commands in your local bin folder, which is automatically included in
-your path on most linux distributions (may require a new shell when created for the first time)
+your path on most linux distributions (may require a new login when created for the first time).

 For options for more fine-grained control over user and permissions, see https://github.com/bertbaron/runasme or run: